Dorcus

-Dorcus is a genus of beetles in the stag beetle family Lucanidae.
-Of the over 100 species, most occur in Asia and India; two are found in southern Europe, and two species are from North America.
+Dorcus is a genus in the stag beetle subfamily Lucaninae and typical of the tribe Dorcini.
+Of the over 100 species, most occur in Asia and India; two are found in Europe, and two species are from North America.
 Previously, specimens with serriform teeth on the mandibles and sable pigment were called Serrognathus whereas specimens with but a singular or multiple bulky notches on the mandibles and lustrous sable pigmentation were called Dorcus.

 Species

 The following species are recognised in the genus Dorcus: